ankitjangid02/AI-Site-Builder/README.md

-Client
+# Client

--we have done
+## we have done
---npm create vite@latest
+- npm create vite@latest
---vite
+- vite
---react
+- react
---TypeScript
+- TypeScript
---tailwindcss
+- tailwindcss

--- We made Home Page
+- We made Home Page
--- We made Navbar
+- We made Navbar